-* Address: Brandsen 805, Buenos Aires
+- Address: Brandsen 805, Buenos Aires

-* Country: Argentine Republic
+- Country: Argentine Republic

-* Opened: 1940
+- Opened: 1940

 - Main use: Football

-* Tenants: Boca Juniors (football)
+- Tenants: Boca Juniors (football)

 Extra stadium info – Estadio Alberto J. Armando

 The Argentine football legend Diego Maradona is one of the former players of the Boca Juniors.
 Maradona started his professional football career with the Argentinos Juniors in 1976.
 In 1981, he joined the Boca Juniors.
-Later, Diego Armando Maradona Franco played for FC Barcelona, SSC Napoli, Sevilla FC and the Newell’s Old Boys before the ended his professional career with the Boca Juniors in 1997.
-Maradona is the first player in football history to set the world record transfer fee twice.
-He won the prestigious FIFA World Cup, the world championship for national football teams, with the Argentine Republic in 1986.
-Maradona played the entire final of the 1986 FIFA World Cup, which was played in front of 114,000 spectators in the United Mexican States.
+Later, Diego Armando Maradona played for the Spanish side FC Barcelona, the Italian side SSC Napoli, the Spanish side Sevilla FC and the Argentine side Newell’s Old Boys before the ended his professional career with the Boca Juniors in 1997.
+He became the first player in football history to set the world record transfer fee twice.
+Diego Armando Maradona was banned from football in both 1991 and 1994 for abusing cocaine.
+He died in 2020 at the age of 60.